FRANC: A Lightweight Framework for High-Quality Code Generation: Evaluation Results

 Table \ref{tab:ndcg} also shows how many prompts we manually analyzed per model and how many prompts in which $rel_1 = 3$ (\ie $c_1$ is compilable, functionally correct, and smell-free) before and after using \franc.
 We find that the number of prompts with $rel_1 = 3$ also increases after using \franc.

-\begin{resultbox} \textbf{RQ2 Findings:} \franc's quality-based ranking increases the $NDCG_{@10}$ (statistically significant difference) for both Python and Java. \franc{} also increases the number of prompts in which the first suggestion is compilable, functionally correct, and free of smells. \end{resultbox}
+\begin{framed} \textbf{RQ2 Findings:} \franc's quality-based ranking increases the $NDCG_{@10}$ (statistically significant difference) for both Python and Java. \franc{} also increases the number of prompts in which the first suggestion is compilable, functionally correct, and free of smells.